 3. Relaxes Tight Muscles and Tendons

-Sometimes, knee pain doesn’t come from the joint itself, but from the muscles around it being too tight or unbalanced.
-This can pull on the knee and make it hurt even more.
+Sometimes knee pain doesn’t come from the joint itself, but from muscles and tendons around it being too tight or unbalanced.
+This tension can pull on the knee and worsen the pain.

 4. Releases Natural Painkillers in the Brain